ndporter/open-qualitative-research-qualcoder/episodes/02-setting-up-a-taguette-project.md

 ### Adding more documents

 On your own, find and add each of the `Big Social Research` interview transcripts from the Mannheimer project.
 Make sure to use short, clear, consistently structured names to make it easy to navigate between documents.
+Also add the BSR Interview Guide as a reference, though we won't add highlights because it only contains the questions.

 ::: hint